Pushing the Envelope of Planetary Formation and Evolution Simulations

 In traditional N-body simulations, the evaluation of the force over all pairs of particles scales as N squared, thus limiting these schemes to relatively modest particle numbers.
 As a consequence, trade-offs of accuracy for speed become necessary for increasing values of N, typically involving the use of tree codes, grid methods with pre-computed potentials, or similar approaches.
 Planetary formation is a very particular instance of N-body simulations, where particular dynamical features and constraints can be properly exploited to develop specifically tailored techniques that overcome the aforementioned limitations.
 On top of that, efficient N-body orbital propagation and close encounters need to be properly addressed.

-This PhD will study and develop advanced numerical methods and techniques to improve the simultaneous orbital propagation capabilities of massive sets of planetesimals and smaller-sized particles, as well as to efficiently deal with their gravitational interactions whilst incorporating richer physical models into numerical simulations for the formation and evolution of planetary systems.
+This project is developing advanced numerical methods and techniques to improve the simultaneous orbital propagation capabilities of massive sets of planetesimals and smaller-sized particles, as well as to efficiently deal with their gravitational interactions whilst incorporating richer physical models into numerical simulations for the formation and evolution of planetary systems.
 These methods will provide a powerful state of the art simulation tool and a valuable asset for pushing the boundaries of our current knowledge in the mechanisms that drive planetary formation processes.

 Physical Systems and Engineering simulation: Astrophysics